At Property Search 4U, we try to avoid involvement in buying off the plan in NSW.

 Defects can be extensive.

-There is often a 1-5 year period in which building defects materialise and become visible.
-In the best case scenario, a very good builder will address these with minimal inconvenience and hassle.
-A bad builder however, may not fix the defects properly, in which case extensive time and cost is required to address the defects through negotiation, mediation and possibly even court.
+Building defects can materialise and become visible up to 10 years from completion.
+In the best case scenario, a very good builder (minority) will address these with minimal inconvenience and hassle.
+A bad builder (majority) however, may not fix the defects properly at best and not fix them at all at worst, in which case extensive time and cost is required to address the defects through negotiation, mediation and possibly court hearing – a real blow to one’s dream of owning a property.

 Buying off the plan in NSW from trusted developers with a proven track record is critical.
-Research their 5 year old developments particularly their resale value.
+Research their past developments (up to 10 years old) including type of defects as well as their resale value.
 Established developers obviously have much more experience and resources than small developers.
-Reputable developers tend to make fewer mistakes (which can be extremely costly in the long run) and when problems occur, they tend to be in a position to rectify it more effectively and efficiently.
+Reputable developers tend to make fewer mistakes (which can be extremely costly in the long run) and when problems occur, they tend to be in a position to rectify them more effectively and efficiently.

 Although many new development projects have mandatory structural warranty with an insurer as back-up, it is not uncommon for developers to simply go bankrupt before this period is over.
 It then becomes much more complicated to claim for defects from the insurance company.